Dhanvantree

 Features of the National Pension Scheme:

-- Liquidity and Flexibility: Individuals can choose between two types of accounts – Tier-I and Tier-II – offering varying degrees of liquidity and flexibility in managing funds.
+• Liquidity and Flexibility: Choose between two types of accounts – Tier-I and Tier-II – offering varying degrees of liquidity and flexibility in managing funds.

-- Investment Options: Subscribers have the flexibility to choose between two investment options – Auto Choice and Active Choice – based on their risk appetite and investment preferences.
+• Investment Options: Subscribers can choose between two investment options – Auto Choice and Active Choice – based on their risk appetite and investment preferences.

-- Partial Withdrawal: The scheme allows for partial withdrawals under specific conditions, providing subscribers with access to funds in times of need.
+• Partial Withdrawal: Allows for partial withdrawals under specific conditions, providing subscribers with access to funds in times of need.

-- Corporate Model: Open to employees of registered entities, including companies, co-operatives, public sector enterprises, partnerships, LLPs, societies, trusts, and more.
+• Corporate Employees: Available to employees of registered organizations, including private companies, LLPs, and PSUs.

-- All Citizens Model: Available to all Indian citizens aged between 18 and 60 years who fulfill the Know Your Customer (KYC) requirements.
+• All Citizens Model: Open to all Indian citizens between 18 and 60 years of age who fulfill Know Your Customer (KYC) norms.

 Types of NPS Accounts: